RaisJaya/Analysis-Seniment-Komentar-Instagram_Algoritma-NaiveBayes/README.md

 ## Disadvantages

-Not yet using real-time datasets with multi languages and there is no visualization of the latest sentiment trend data so there is no interactive dashboard to monitor comment sentiment
+Not yet using real-time datasets with multi languages and there is no visualization of the latest sentiment trend data so there is no interactive dashboard to monitor comment sentiment.
+The deployment process is still not successful, so it is not yet publicly available

 ## Authors